- Plays & Events

 The Literary Management/Dramaturgy intern will assist the Literary Manager with a variety of projects and duties, including dramaturgy research and writing for upcoming productions, supporting new play workshops and readings, maintaining the script database and logging new submissions, and helping with audience engagement programs.
 Candidates must have excellent research and writing skills and a good knowledge of dramatic literature.

-The Advancement intern will support a fast-paced department in one of the most exciting moments in the company’s history.
+The Advancement/Special Events intern will support a fast-paced department in one of the most exciting moments in the company’s history.
 They are an integral part of the advancement department and assist with a variety of fundraising projects that include gift acknowledgements, donor benefit fulfillment, database maintenance, special events assistance and research projects.
-2016-17 season candidates will gain rare exposure to and support fundraising efforts as we begin our 25th Anniversary Season.
-Interns will not only have the opportunity to learn about the new theatre center, but be a part of the company while we produce our first six show season.
+Interns will not only have the opportunity to learn about the new theatre center, but be a part of the company while we produce our Annual WT Gala and other VIP auxiliary programming.
 Candidates should be personable and possess excellent written communication, computer and organizational skills.

 The Marketing and Communications intern assists with market research and promotions, material distribution, material proofing, event planning and execution, digital archiving, website content creation and proofing, participates in all departmental planning meetings and provides clerical assistance and support.
 Marketing interns will gain experience with the types of duties involved in a professional theatre company's marketing efforts, including but not limited to: advertising, branding, print materials, e-communication, websites, blog, social media, cross-promotion, partnerships, and analytics.
 Candidates must possess excellent computer capabilities and organizational skills, and should excel in writing and communication.

-Winter/Spring internships (January – April) – Applications due December 1
+Winter/Spring internships (January – April) – Applications Due November 1

 *In your cover letter please detail at least three things that you hope to gain from an internship and why you think Writers Theatre would be a good fit for your educational goals.